Home

 Free lime = 1.0% CaO

-Balance is due to small amounts of oxides of titanium, manganese, phosphorus and chromium.
+Balance is typically due to small amounts of oxides of titanium, manganese, phosphorus and chromium.

 From the chemical analysis, the quantity of each of the four main minerals can be calculated using the 'Bogue' calculation (click on the link below for more information.)